jfbarthelemy/TensND.jl/README.md

 This Julia package provides tools to perform tensor calculations of any order and any dimension in arbitrary coordinate systems (cartesian, polar, cylindrical, spherical, spheroidal or any user defined coordinate systems...).
 In particular differential operators are available: gradient, symmetrized gradient, divergence, Laplace, Hessian.
 The implementation of this library is much inspired by the Maple library [Tens3d](http://jean.garrigues.perso.centrale-marseille.fr/tens3d.html) developed by Jean Garrigues.

+This package and its manual are still under construction.
+The API may vary before official release.

 The following example is provided to illustrate the purpose of the library

 ```julia